Boeing's Starliner space capsule launched on key test flight to orbit | Technology

 "Having a backup is important to the country," NASA chief Bill Nelson told Reuters hours before liftoff.
 Thursday's launch also comes at a pivotal time for Boeing as the Chicago-based company scrambles to climb out of successive crises in its jetliner business and its space-defense unit.
 The Starliner program alone has forced Boeing to take $595 million in charges since the failure of its first uncrewed test flight to orbit in 2019.

 PAYLOAD & MODEL PASSENGER The Starliner was not flying to orbit empty.
-The capsule was carrying a research mannequin, whimsically named Rosie the Rocketeer, to collect data on crew cabin conditions during the journey, plus 500 pounds of cargo for delivery to the space station's crew - three NASA astronauts, a European Space Agency astronaut from Italy and three Russian cosmonauts
+The capsule was carrying a research mannequin, whimsically named Rosie the Rocketeer and dressed in a blue flight suit, to collect data on crew cabin conditions during the journey, plus 500 pounds (227 kg) of cargo for the space station's crew - three NASA astronauts, a European Space Agency astronaut from Italy and three Russian cosmonauts

-Two of the U.S. astronauts will have the task of boarding the capsule during Starliner's stay to take measurements of its interior environment and unload the supplies.
-Thursday's launch marked a repeat of a 2019 test mission that failed to achieve a successful rendezvous with the space station because of a flight-software malfunction.
-Subsequent problems with Starliner's propulsion system, supplied by Aerojet Rocketdyne, led Boeing to scrub an attempt to launch the capsule last summer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)